 Can we use legitimate interests to process children’s personal data?

-The GDPR does not ban you from relying on legitimate interests as your lawful basis if you are processing children’s personal data.
+The UK GDPR does not ban you from relying on legitimate interests as your lawful basis if you are processing children’s personal data.
 However Article 6(1)(f) specifically highlights children’s personal data as requiring particular protection.

 If you choose to rely on legitimate interests for processing children’s personal data you have a responsibility to protect them from risks that they may not fully appreciate and from consequences that they may not envisage.
 You must ensure their interests are adequately protected and that there are appropriate safeguards.